leon3s/nextauri/README.md

 <blockquote>
 Note that tauri is waiting for an http server to be alive on localhost:3000

-You to start npm run next dev first.
+You have to start npm run next dev first.
 </blockquote>